Cxde02/Cxde02/README.md

 <br>

 - 🔭 I’m currently working on a Python Project
-- 🌱 I’m currently learning the concept Deep Learning
+- 🌱 I’m currently learning the concept of Deep Learning
 - ⚡ Fun fact: I use tabs over spaces
 <!--- 📫 How to reach me **ARRuhomaun@gmail.com**-->